dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## Workspace

-A FIFO structure is used to hold the Q/R data items during processing.
-A secondary responses FIFO holds responses awaiting matching queries.
+The algorithm employs two FIFO queues:

+* OFIFO, an output FIFO containing Q/R items in chronological order,
+* RFIFO, a FIFO holding responses without a matching query in order of arrival.

 ## Output